aws-greengrass/aws-greengrass-lite/Requirements/list_requirements.md

 `template<class T> T list::get<T>(int index)`

 ### 4.
+The list interface shall include a method `put` that will replace the element indicated by an integer parameter.
+`template<class T> void list::put<T>(int index, T)`

+### 5.
-List elements are a heterogenous mix of types.
+List elements are a heterogeneous mix of types.
 One list can contain elements of any type.

-### 5.
+### 6.
 The list shall retain the elements in the order they are added.

-### 6.
+### 7.
 The list interface shall include a method `insert` That will allow inserting new elements at an index.